 The Capital Improvement Fund was created in Fiscal Year 2014 to account for various infrastructure improvements in the Village including alley, commuter parking lot and street projects.
-Financing is provided by automated traffic enforcement fines, which is considered a non-recurring revenue for budgetary purposes, grants and parking lot fees.
+Financing is provided by red light camera revenue, which is considered a non-recurring revenue for budgetary purposes, grants and parking lot fees.
 Projects will be completed as revenues are available.